Saturday, February 23, 2013

 Ingredients

-4-5 pieces Chinese black fungus - soaked to soften and sliced
+4-5 pieces Chinese black fungus - soak to soften and slice

-1 sheet of fucuk/dried soy sheets - soaked and torn into large pieces
+1 sheet of fucuk/dried soy sheets - soak and tear into large pieces

 5 garlic - smashed